Episode 58

 Speaker:

-we've had enough to eat, we're getting some food here,
+when it says, all right, we've had enough to eat, we're getting

 Speaker:

-so we're going to slow down digestion so you're going to feel
+some food here, so we're gonna slow down digestion so you're

 Speaker: